David Hobbs helped make these videos

 A small power steering fluid leak can make your Ranger hard to turn.
 When you check your power steering fluid level, make sure your Ranger is parked on a level surface with the 4.0 liter engine turned off in order to get an accurate reading.
 We recommend wearing safety glasses and gloves when dealing with any engine fluids, including power steering fluid.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb1999 Ford Ranger XLT 4.0L V6 Extended Cab Pickup (4 Door)
+Don't be the guy with your third brake light burnt out1999 Ford Ranger XLT 4.0L V6 Extended Cab Pickup (4 Door)

 Got a short fuse?
 Don't blow a fuse, change it!1999 Ford Ranger XLT 4.0L V6 Extended Cab Pickup (4 Door)